 A little ways from the pond, the only relief from the sun was provided by a short tree with a low, broad umbrella-like canopy.
 I had to duck under the branches to get in the shade.
 From the outside, it looked slightly unnatural, almost man-made, as man-made as the statues and concrete elsewhere on the grounds.
 On the inside, I could see the rough scarring where branches were cut away so as to shape the tree's growth to suit this particular, peculiar need.

 I'd love to get all Walden on y'all and talk about man's place in nature, but really, the trip didn't inspire much contemplation on that front.
 If anything, I was thinking more about being born in the wrong social class and perhaps the wrong time, that I would have really enjoyed living in a house with a grand-sounding name and adjoining gardens.
 But I'm happy to be living in the time I'm in (after all, it's the time Mary is in).
 I wouldn't say that I was exactly contented with the social class I was born into.
 I remember watching the movie Quiz Show and being really envious of the dinner scene where the Van Doren family quote literary allusions at each other.
 By contrast, in my family, dinner conversation usually consisted of implying that someone was gay (and this was considered the sparkling height of wit in those circles), and pasta sauce consisted of two cans of tomato paste plus one can of whole tomatoes, without any seasoning.
 Reading for pleasure was treated as wildly aberrant behavior, and some member of my family (I never figured out who) once crossed out all the words in one of my books like the wife in "Time Enough At Last".
+(More than once, my mother simply tore pages out of books so I couldn't read them.)
 I tried the whole "quoting something literary at dinner" thing anyway, despite all evidence that this was a bad idea - sometimes I wonder if I was intentionally trying to get my family to regard me with contempt - and I'm pretty sure I got grounded for it (or, at the very least, my mother told me to "quit being such a queer", only she wouldn't have used the word "queer").

 More than feeling isolated and ostracized, the thing that bugged me about the class I was born into was the lack of time it afforded me to do the things I really wanted to do.
 I could not, for example, retire to our summer residence to finish my novel.
 When I got into filmmaking, I was especially sore that I had to do it on odd and precious weekends, and would get bitterly angry about Hollywood trust-fund kids (who of course weren't as talented as I thought that I was) who had connections and oodles of free time and never had to actually work the way I had to actually work.
 Eventually, I realized that if I had those kinds of advantages, that I would exploit them tirelessly, the same way they were.
 It's not their fault they had the time to really live their lives, while I was stuck whittling away the hours in soul-crushing drudgery.